ippontech/blog-usa/posts/the-game-of-vue-migrations.md

 ### Increasing Intentionality and Separating Concerns

 Addressing the other two opportunities for improvement is possible with a passing test suite.
-Adhering to TDD by modifying the tests before the working code, change any variables or methods that could be more aptly named.
+Modifying the tests and the working code, change any variables or methods that could be more aptly named.
 All tests must pass again before continuing.

-Breaking down existing, complex methods in a codebase is an example of [code refactoring](https://en.wikipedia.org/wiki/Code_refactoring) and necessary when their [responsibilities are ambiguous](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+[Code refactoring](https://en.wikipedia.org/wiki/Code_refactoring) is a necessary part of software development [for a few reasons](https://refactoring.guru/refactoring/when).
+It is crucial when striving for a [cleaner codebase](https://refactoring.guru/refactoring/what-is-refactoring) to break down complex methods, especially if their [responsibilities are ambiguous](https://en.wikipedia.org/wiki/Single-responsibility_principle).
 Look at "`checkNeighbors`", for example.
 Are diagonal neighbors considered?
 Does it handle grid boundary cells?
 How do existing neighbors determine the next generation's grid of cell lives?
 Despite renaming "`checkNeighbors`" to a more descriptive name, this method's functionality remains vague.
 More work is necessary for further clarity.

 Though the Vue template only calls "`generateNextGenerationGrid`", overall scoping smaller methods in and outside a component is better for a project's longevity.
 Of course, utilizing TypeScript's [`enum`](https://www.typescriptlang.org/docs/handbook/enums.html) and [`type`/`interface`](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces) features can help too.
 Consolidating [similar lines of code](https://github.com/matthewreed26/game-of-life/blob/unit-jest-typescript/src/components/game-of-life/GameOfLife.component.ts#L53) is a worthwhile place to start.
 Extracting these lines into anonymous functions and externalizing them to [separate files](https://github.com/matthewreed26/game-of-life/blob/unit-jest-typescript-intentionality/src/components/game-of-life/NeighborCell.ts) allows [direct testing without going through the Vue Testing Utils](https://github.com/matthewreed26/game-of-life/blob/unit-jest-typescript-intentionality/tests/unit/components/game-of-life/NeighborCell.spec.ts).
 Not to mention abstracting out code [decouples](<https://en.wikipedia.org/wiki/Coupling_(computer_programming)>) the dependency on the "`this`" context of the Vue component.